M.S.

 Program Accreditation

-The Russell Sage College Graduate School Occupational Therapy Program is registered with the NYS Education Department and accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association, 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-You may contact ACOTE by phone at 301-652-2682 or at www.acoteonline.org.
-The most recent reaccreditation was granted in April 2007 for a ten-year period.
-Upon graduation students are eligible to sit for the national certification exam that is administered by the National Board for Certification in Occupational Therapy (NBCOT).
-In addition, most states require licensure in order to practice occupational therapy, however state licenses are usually based on the results of the national certification exam.
-A felony conviction may affect a student’s placement in fieldwork settings, or a graduate’s ability to sit for the certification exam or to attain state licensure.
+Master of Science in Occupational Therapy program at Russell Sage College is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE’s telephone number c/o AOTA is 301-652-AOTA and its web address is www.acoteonline.org.
+The most recent reaccreditation was granted in December 2016.
+Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
+In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
+Program results from the National Board for Certification in Occupational Therapy (NBCOT) can be found online.

 Total Credits